segmentio/segment-docs/src/connections/functions/aws-apis.md

 First, you'll need to create an IAM role in your AWS account that your function will assume before making AWS API calls.
 You need two values ahead of time:

 * Principal account ID: This is the ID number for the AWS account that your function runs in.
-For destination functions, this is `458175278816` and for source functions this is `300240842537`.
+For destination functions, this is `458175278816`, and for source functions, this is `300240842537`.

-* External ID: This value will be used by your IAM role to ensure that only your functions have the ability to assume the role.
+* External ID: Your IAM role uses this value to restrict who can assume it, in this case, your function.
 We recommend choosing a long string of at least 32 random characters and treating it as if it were an API key or a password.

 Then, create an IAM role in your AWS account with the [minimum set of necessary permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 Add a trust relationship to your role with the following policy, filling in the principal account ID and external ID from above: